Calder\'on preconditioning of PMCHWT boundary integral equations for scattering by multiple absorbing dielectric particles: Further numerical examples

 In Table \ref{table:hex_columns} we report the corresponding GMRES iteration and matvec counts for the two discrete strong forms $\mathbf{M}^{-1} \mathbf{A}$ and $\mathbf{M}^{-1} \mathbf{A}\mathbf{M}^{-1} \mathbf{A}$.
 Both operators perform the same in terms of overall matvec count, despite the mass-matrix preconditioner needing twice the number of GMRES iterations.
 Interestingly, the number of matvecs and iterations required is roughly the same for all three examples, which demonstrates the effectiveness of BEM for complex particle geometries.

-We now present results for three multiple scattering problems involving ensembles or aggregates of simpler particles: a six-branch bullet rosette, an aligned array of five hexagonal columns of the same dimensions, and a random aggregate of five hexagonal columns/plates of differing dimensions (see Figure \ref{fig:aggregates_results}).
+We now present results for three problems of scattering by multiple particles involving ensembles or aggregates of simpler particles: a six-branch bullet rosette, an aligned array of five hexagonal columns of the same dimensions, and a random aggregate of five hexagonal columns/plates of differing dimensions (see Figure \ref{fig:aggregates_results}).
 In Figure \ref{fig:aggregates_results} we show the scatterer geometries, along with the fields obtained using the BEM formulation for particular scattering configurations (with parameters detailed in the figure caption).
 For the bullet rosette we present the near field plot of $|\mathbf{E}|^2$ restricted to the (vertical) $xz$-plane, for the aligned array the near field plot of $|\mathbf{E}|^2$ restricted to the (horizontal) $xy$-plane, and for the random aggregate the near field plot of $|\mathbf{E}|^2$ restricted to the (vertical) $xz$-plane.
-The size parameter of the random aggregate (measured with respect to the total diameter of the aggregate) is 120.
-The calculation was carried out on a high-spec desktop machine with assembly taking roughly 54 seconds and the linear solve taking roughly 20 seconds.
+The calculation was carried out on a high-spec desktop machine with assembly taking roughly 23 minutes and the linear solve taking roughly 7 minutes.

 The corresponding GMRES iteration and matvec counts are reported in Table \ref{table:aggregates}.
-We note that for all three multiple scattering configurations, the block-diagonally Calder\'on-preconditioned approach $\mathbf{M}^{-1} \mathbf{D}\mathbf{M}^{-1} \mathbf{A}$ provides a significant saving in overall matvec count compared to the other two approaches, even though the constituent particles in the bullet rosette and random aggregate are close enough to touch each other at certain points.
+We note that for all three multi-particle configurations, the block-diagonally Calder\'on-preconditioned approach $\mathbf{M}^{-1} \mathbf{D}\mathbf{M}^{-1} \mathbf{A}$ provides a significant saving in overall matvec count compared to the other two approaches, even though the constituent particles in the bullet rosette and random aggregate are close enough to touch each other at certain points.